 \subsection{Structure of the work}

-In section 2 we first briefly collect some auxiliary estimates on solutions to linear Volterra equations, provide moment bounds that are locally uniform in the drift parameters, and then prove the asymptotic independence \eqref{eq: asymptotic independence} as our main technical result.
-In the last part of Section 2, we prove the law-of-large numbers and the ergodicity of the stationary process.
-Section 3 is dedicated to the application for statistical inference, where we first study the method of moments and subsequently focus on the maximum-likelihood estimation first for continuous observations and then for discrete high-frequency observations.
+In section 2, we first briefly collect some auxiliary moment estimates and then prove the asymptotic independence \eqref{eq: asymptotic independence} as our main result.
+Afterwards, we prove the Law of Large Numbers, study the ergodicity for the stationary processes, and apply our results to the method of moments.
+An application of our results to the maximum-likelihood estimation is considered in Section 3 first for continuous observations and then for discrete high-frequency observations.
 Numerical illustrations are given in Section 4, while further technical results on the weak convergence uniformly in the parameter space are discussed in the appendix.